HCHANGN/SearchingPathProject/README.md

   * PM2

 # Website demo

+## Home Page

+* Press tutorial to view explanation of this website.
-Home page shows explanation and demonstration about graph data structure and Depth First Search, Breadth First Search, Dijkstra's and A* algorithm used in this app.
+* Press button in explanation to see the detail of data structure and algorithm used in website.
+* Animation of data structure and algorithm explaination example.

 ![HomePage](https://github.com/HCHANGN/SearchingPathProject/blob/master/Readme1.gif "HomePage")

+## Graph Page

 * Press start in home page to start app.
 * Drag start and end vertex to move position.
 * Click on the empty vertex to add wall or weight.
 * Control the animation of graph and input detail by control bar on top.
 * Add random maze of wall and weight supported.

 ![GraphPage](https://github.com/HCHANGN/SearchingPathProject/blob/master/Readme3.gif "GraphPage")

-# To Do Next
+# Contact Author

+lobochang4@gmail.com